LeafandJam/leaf-guides/content/posts/stremio.md

 ---

-The ultimate streaming solution.
-You get EVERYTHING that's ever been torrented, up to 4k, for ~$4 a month.

 Real Debrid is what costs money.
-It is cheaper than any streaming service while also giving you access to everything!
-It is ideal as you don't need a vpn unlike with torrenting.
-It torrents movies for you and puts them on their servers which is where you stream from.
-This allows super fast streaming without torrent activity on your end!
+No VPN is needed to use RD as it is all through DDL.
+It torrents movies for you and puts them on their servers which is where you stream them from.
+This allows super fast streaming without torrent activity on your end.

 ## Real Debrid